Win at the Grocery

 • Identify when the low pricing is and when it is likely to happen again.

 Just as if you were playing the stock market, you’ll want to “buy low.”
 It’s a basic concept and one we all have some difficulty with because most of us don’t see the “cycles.”
-We’re too busy living our lives, buying week to week and replenishing what we’re low on when we need it.
+We’re too busy living our lives, buying week to week, and replenishing what we’re low on when we need it.

 They bank on the fact that you won’t want to spend more money by stocking up on those deep sale items, especially if they are big-ticket items.
-They especially bank on this during a holiday when we might be already overspending, overstressed and/or just tuckered out from preparations and all that you have to do pull everything off.
+They especially bank on this during a holiday when we might be already overspending, overstressed, and/or just tuckered out from preparations and all that you have to do to pull everything off.

 Beat the grocers at their own game!
 Win at the Grocery!
-Instead of passively being drawn in to pick up one or two specials and then buying whatever else you need for the week, buy as much as possible of the seasonal specials or specials for the Holiday week to use for weeks (or months) beyond.
+Instead of passively being drawn in to pick up one or two specials and then buying whatever else you need for the week, buy as much as possible of the seasonal specials or specials for the Holiday week and use those for weeks (or months) beyond.

-When an item is at a low, whether it’s during a holiday or not, always try to buy enough to last to the next great sales cycle.
+When an item is at a low, whether it’s during a holiday or not, always try to buy enough to last until the next great sales cycle.
 Many (probably most) items are on sale once a quarter, others, only a few times or even only once a year.

 Think of it as “skipping along” from sale to sale, from Holiday to Holiday, stocking up, and knowing there are plenty of both seasonal and Holiday sales to get you by.
 Then fill in with other items as they’re on sale and plan ahead as needed.

 Now, if only you had an idea of what was going to be on sale and when!
 Then you can really Win at the Grocery!
-Remember, your mileage may vary, and I’d love to hear what you stock up on during holiday weeks!

 check out what might be on sale at your store during a specific holiday